Salesforce Interview Questions

 A role helps to provide record-level security by controlling the data visibility levels.
-The users can view, edit and report the data that they have access and with the hierarchy.
+The users can view, edit and report the data that they have access to and with the hierarchy.
 Every user need not have a role mandatorily.

 Q2) What is the salesforce object query language used for?

 Ans: The Salesforce object query language also known as SOQL retrieves records using the SELECT command from the database.

 Do you want to Master Salesforce?
 Then enrol in "Salesforce Training" This course will help you to master Salesforce

 Q3) What is the difference between force.com and salesforce.com?

 Ans: Force.com is a platform as a service.
 The developers create apps and websites using the IDE and later deploy them in the multi-tenant servers of force.com.
 It has simplified the development and deployment of cloud-based applications.

 Salesforce.com is a service-as-a-platform, which has three core products.
 They are sales cloud, service cloud and marketing cloud.
 Sales cloud can be purchased to get leads, opportunities and reports.

 Salesforce.com is built on force.com and can be interchangeable from a technical point of view.

 Ans: Visualforce in salesforce are web pages created using markup language similar to HTML but not exactly HTML.
 The primary objective of visual force is to display, update and access the organizational data.